dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/windows/index.md

 - A **Cancel** button, typically on a modal dialog box.
 - A **Close** button, typically on a modeless dialog box.

 To close a window in response to one of these custom mechanisms, you need to call the <xref:System.Windows.Window.Close%2A> method.
-The following example implements the ability to close a window by choosing the **Exit** on the **File** menu.
+The following example implements the ability to close a window by choosing **Exit** from a **File** menu.

 :::code language="xaml" source="snippets/index/csharp/ClosingWindow.xaml":::